Adyen/adyen-java-api-library/README.md

 ## Usage

-Code examples how to use this library can be found in the Library section of the java-sample-code repostory: https://github.com/adyen/adyen-java-sample-code
+The code examples how to use this library can be found in the library section of the java-sample-code repository: https://github.com/adyen/adyen-java-sample-code

 ## Support

-If you have any problems, questions or suggestions you cab create an ssue here or send your inquiry to support@adyen.com.
+If you have any problems, questions or suggestions you can create an issue here or send your inquiry to support@adyen.com.

 ## Licence